Ralph Candelario: ‘Murder Comes To Town’ Jehovah’s Witness With Two Dead Wives?

 January 2014: Walsenburg, Colorado, Antique Store Owner Found Dead In Home

 On Murder Comes To Town, a well-liked gift shop owner is found dead in her West Third Street home.
 Walsenburg neighbors were interrupted by the screams of Ralph Candelario, who stated that an intruder had attacked them.
-However, as police searched the home, a different theory emerged.
+However, as police searched the home, a different theory emerged, according to KOAA News -5.

 Walsenburg Police believed that the crime scene had been staged.
 And that in fact, there had been no intruder.
 A background look into the Candelarios lives shaped a messy narrative that included extramarital affairs, a former missing wife, and a dark past by a supposedly devout Jehovah’s Witness.